kevhwa/encrypted-email-system/README.md

 ```
 $ make install-with-security DEST=tree
 ```
 Running this command will leave you in the server sandbox.
-You can exit simply by typing `exit`, but you'll need sudo to re-enter.
+You can exit simply by typing `exit`, but you'll need sudo to re-enter to start the server.
+See instructions on starting the server below.

 **Please make sure that the tree specified does not already exist.** If it does, please run:
 ```